-Sanjay peering into Jami's eyes.
+Sanjay peers into Jami's eyes.

-No. Let's make a scene.
-We don't make enough of them!
+No. Let's make a scene!
+We don't make enough of'em!

 Jami doesn't respond.
 Sanjay makes a silent wish to the universe.
 Wishing his son the courage to be himself again.

-I want you back kid.
+I want you back, kiddo.
 I want you back and I'll do anything for that.